 After our informative and introspective time in Montgomery, we stop by another essential location on the US Civil Rights Trail: Birmingham, AL. As many black homes and places of worship were bombed during the 1950s and 1960s, Birmingham became central in the fight to ending the Jim Crow era.
 While here, we will visit some of these historic sites and learn the influence Birmingham had on the Civil Rights Movement.
 We will also swing by a favorite pastime and attend a minor league baseball game!

-Our next stopping point is the heart of blues, soul, and rock ‘n’roll!
+Our next stopping point is the heart of blues, soul, and rock ‘n’ roll!
 On this part of our journey, we get some insight on the essential cultural contributions of people of color as we visit local musical hotspots and studios.
-We’ll even get a taste of making music with an African drumming lesson!
-We also further our knowledge on historical context as we take a step back in time into some of the most influential moments of the Civil Rights Movement.
+We also get a chance to partner with a local rock-climbing non-profit who give us the opportunity to both rock climb and do some hands on community service work.
+We further our knowledge on historical context as we take a step back in time into some of the most influential moments of the Civil Rights Movement.
 And, of course, we can’t visit Memphis without getting a taste of some of the country’s best barbecue and fried chicken!

 As we head back to New Orleans, we take a stop by the Mississippi Freedom Trail and Jackson.
-Here we have the opportunity to volunteer in historical archives, preserving much of what we learned so that future people can be enriched by the lessons of those before us.
+Here we have the opportunity to volunteer and discuss with local politicians on the current status of civil rights in this country.
 We then head back to the vibrant city of New Orleans to wrap up the trip!
 Our time in Nola will introduce us to a unique and unforgettable culture as we we walk through the Tremé, a neighborhood that was established for free people of color, while learning about Mardi Gras Indians, the cultural epicenter of Congo Square, and the impact of Hurricane Katrina.
 We celebrate the end of this journey by enjoying some time in the French Quarter and hopping on a swamp tour.
 We make sure to take the time to reflect upon our experience and how the history we learned still plays out today.
 Though it’s sad to leave, we’ll have gained new perspective on the Civil Rights Movement with many new tales to tell of the people and culture that made your experience memorable!

 Please note that, given the unprecedented nature of travel currently, this itinerary is subject to change.